Stable determination of a simple metric, a covector field and a potential from the hyperbolic Dirichlet-to-Neumann map: Interior Stability

 \section{Interior Stability}

-We first estimate the difference in the metrics and its derivatives following the argument in \cite{stefanov2005stable} that is based on the boundary rigidity result in\cite{stefanov2005boundary}.
-We then estimate the difference in the co-vector fields and the potentials using semigeodesical coordinates related to a point $z_0 \notin \bar{\Omega}$ but close enough so that simplicity assumption is still valid.
-We use the phase function
+To obtain interior stability we first estimate the difference in the metrics and its derivatives following the argument in \cite{stefanov2005stable}.
+We use semigeodesical coordinates related to a point $z_0 \notin \bar{\Omega}$ but close enough so that simplicity assumption is still valid.
+We need to extend the geometrical optics solution \eqref{GeomOptSol} and reflect it at the boundary to satisfy initial conditions.
+We consider the phase function